 There is a fourth truth we need to remember when hard times come.

 “For this reason, when I could stand it no longer, I sent to find out about your faith.
-I was afraid that in some way the tempter might have tempted you and our efforts might have been useless.”
-Did you know that Satan has a “ministry"?
-That’s right.
-His special “ministry” is tempting believers to fall away during hard times.
+I was afraid that in some way the tempter might have tempted you and our efforts might have been useless” (v.
+5).

-A woman sat in my office and told me the most horrific story I have heard in many years.
+A woman sat in my office and told me a very sad story.
 She was raised as a Christian and at one time had a strong faith in Jesus Christ.
 But during a period of loneliness, she fell in with a bad crowd and began to dabble in sin.
 A little here and a little there and eventually she began to experiment with drugs.
-Today she is utterly and totally and completely hooked on heroin, so much so that she has resorted to terrible extremes in order to finance her drug habit.
-But when she is high, do you know what she does?
-She begins to talk about God.
-And in my office we quoted Bible verses together.
+Her addiction led her to terrible extremes in order to finance her drug habit.
+But when she is high, she begins to talk about God.
+In my office we quoted Bible verses together.
 She wants to be free but the pain of coming off heroin is so great that she cannot face it.
 At one point I told her that if she didn’t make the decision to come clean, it wouldn’t be long before I spoke at her funeral.
-Then I challenged to become a woman of truth because the truth will set you free.
+Then I challenged her to become a woman of truth because the truth will set her free.
 My parting words were the words of Jesus, “Go and sin no more.”
-She smiled and thanked and said she needed to go and get some heroin or she wouldn’t make it through the day.
+She smiled and thanked me and said she needed to go and get some heroin or she wouldn’t make it through the day.
 Then she walked out of my office.

 “But Timothy has just now come to us from you and has brought good news about your faith and love.
-He has told us that you always have pleasant memories of us and that you long to see us, just as we also long to see you.”
-Here and in verse 7 Paul plainly says that we can overcome our trials by faith.
+He has told us that you always have pleasant memories of us and that you long to see us, just as we also long to see you” (v.
+6).
+Here Paul plainly says that we can overcome our trials by faith.
 What kind of faith does he have in mind?

-Faith in God’s Promise—that he will never give us more than we can bear
+Faith in God’s Promise—that he will never leave us or forsake us.

-Faith in God’s Presence—that is with us in the darkest moments of life
+Faith in God’s Presence—that he is with us in the darkest moments of life.

 There is one other kind of faith that will help us in hard times.
 That is the shared faith of God’s people.
 So many believers struggle because they try to handle their problems alone.
-But God never meant that you should walk through the lonely valley by yourself.
-Hebrews 10:24 says, “Let us consider how we may spur one another on toward love and good deeds.”
+But God never intended that you should walk through the lonely valley by yourself.
+I received a note from someone who found her way back to God after a long time in the wilderness:

 Dear Pastor Ray,